 By Elizabeth Berg, eLearning Program Administrator

+Interviewing potential new hires during the recruiting phase is one of the fundamental components of HR; getting it right is crucial!
 When interviewing a candidate, your main goal is to determine if the individual is the right fit for the available position.
 When interviewing an applicant, your goal is to get a clear picture of how they qualify for the role and whether they align with your company.
 However, in gathering information about the candidate, it is easy to fall into compliance pitfalls and put yourself or your company at risk.
 While some questions may seem harmless from a personal perspective, they may not be directly related to the job, and the candidate may perceive them as invasive, offensive, or discriminatory.
 Below are three topics to avoid when interviewing a candidate.

 Current or prior pay history